-- Council must consider all conforming tenders. - Council is not obliged to accept any tender. - Council is not obliged to accept the lowest priced nor any conforming tender. - Council may negotiate with the tenderer who submitted an alternative tender and may accept the alternative tender or any variation of it negotiated with the tenderer. - Council may reject all tenders.
-If Council rejects all tenders Council must advise each tenderer accordingly and may invite further tenders. - Council may negotiate with the preferred tenderer and after negotiations with the preferred tenderer, may negotiate with other tenderers in order of preference. - In the course of negotiation with a tenderer, Council must not disclose the details of a tender submitted by any other tenderer. - Prior to awarding the tender the evaluation panel or project manager must prepare a summary report detailing the assessment process of the tenderers and which tenderer they are recommending for acceptance. - Council must approve the selection of the successful tenderer prior to the contract being awarded where approval of financial value of the contract exceeds the General Manager's delegation. - Council must issue a letter of offer to the successful tenderer stating the details of the accepted offer and setting out the terms of acceptance. - Council and the successful tenderer must execute a formal contract document in the form specified in the tender package (with any amendments) within 14 days from the date when the successful tenderer received the letter of offer. - Council must advise all other tenderers that their tenders have been unsuccessful and unless it is inappropriate to do so, of the price of the accepted tender. - The successful tenderer shall not be entitled to receive payment for carrying out the work until it has executed a formal contract document.
+- Council must consider all conforming tenders; - Council is not obliged to accept any tender; - Council is not obliged to accept the lowest priced nor any conforming tender; - Council may negotiate with the tenderer who submitted an alternative tender and may accept the alternative tender or any variation of it negotiated with the tenderer; - Council may reject all tenders.
+If Council rejects all tenders Council must advise each tenderer accordingly and may invite further tenders; - Council may negotiate with the preferred tenderer and after negotiations with the preferred tenderer, may negotiate with other tenderers in order of preference; - In the course of negotiation with a tenderer, Council must not disclose the details of a tender submitted by any other tenderer; - Council may seek pricing for additional elements of work from all, or select tenderers, following the tender due date and prior to finalising the evaluation process where it is considered that the additional work would not materially impact the scope, intent or cost of the original tendered work; - Prior to awarding the tender the evaluation panel or project manager must prepare a summary report detailing the assessment process of the tenderers and which tenderer they are recommending for acceptance; - Council must approve the selection of the successful tenderer prior to the contract being awarded where approval of financial value of the contract exceeds the General Manager's delegation; - Council must issue a letter of offer to the successful tenderer stating the details of the accepted offer and setting out the terms of acceptance.

+- Council and the successful tenderer must execute a formal contract document in the form specified in the tender package (with any amendments) within 14 days from the date when the successful tenderer received the letter of offer. - Council must advise all other tenderers that their tenders have been unsuccessful and unless it is inappropriate to do so, of the price of the accepted tender. - The successful tenderer shall not be entitled to receive payment for carrying out the work until it has executed a formal contract document.